 From Berlin to Bavaria, discovering famous landmarks in Germany is a great way to get a snapshot of the events that defined this nation.
-The land of beer and sausages is also a country that brought to the world some of the best artists, philosophers and musicians.
-It’s the country where the internal combustion engine and the first car was invented.
+The land of beer and sausages is also a country that brought some of the best artists, philosophers and musicians to the world.
+It’s the country where the internal combustion engine and the first car were invented.

-From forests, mountains and lakes to thriving cities, these German landmarks are diverse and fascinating.
-With 83 million people, Germany is a key player in the European Union and the fourth largest country by geographical area.
+These German landmarks are diverse and fascinating, from forests, mountains and lakes to thriving cities.
+With 83 million people, Germany is a key player in the European Union and the fourth-largest country by geographical area.

 - Natural Landmarks in Germany

 - Neuschwanstein Castle Day Trip – from Munich by train to one of the most beautiful castles in the world.
 This tour is not to be missed!

 - Berlin Hop-On Hop-Off Bus Tour – when in Berlin, you’ll want the freedom to explore the city in your own time and that’s why the bus is a great way to discover the sights.

 - Virtual Reality Time Travel Tour of Cologne – step back into history and immerse yourself in this wild ride.